freshworks-developers/request-method-samples/readme.md

-## Sample apps to demonstrate platform version 2.3
+## Sample apps to demonstrate Request template with platform version 2.3

 Request Method enables apps to make API requests to third-party applications using [Request templates](./UserGuide.md)